 Accommodating the Digital Payment Trend

-Paying Millennials is just one aspect of a larger generational shift in the workforce.
-As Millennials increasingly dominate and transform today's workplace, companies should adapt the way payments are issued to align with their digital expectations.
+Paying millennials is just one aspect of a larger generational shift in the workforce.
+As millennials increasingly dominate and transform today's workplace, organizations should adapt the way payments are issued to align with their digital expectations.
 While digital payment technology continues to evolve and improve — even as compliance with security standards remains an issue — it's clear this trend will only grow.
 By failing to adapt to digital payments, organizations risk losing the engagement of their most tech-savvy employees.